benthielker/AngularSlideshow/README.md

 converted to 2d: `[1,0]`, `[2,0]` and `[3,0]`.
 However if the show's slides are vertically arranged their indexes would instead have to be `[0,1]`, `[0,2]` and `[0,3]`.

-When dealing with a manually advancing slideshow, you will likely want to override the nav link labels.
-The following example demonstrates how that is done...
+When dealing with a manually advancing slideshow, custom nav link labels will likely be desired.
+The following example demonstrates how that is achieved...
 ```html
 <div id='slideshow3'
   transitionDuration='750'